 More recently, a study by Beamer et al. (2006) documented that the juvenile Chinook use of shoreline habitats such as those sampled by Brennan et al. (2004) is surpassed by the Chinook use of pocket estuary habitats providing lower energy rearing opportunities.
 Beamer et al. (2006) found higher densities of juvenile Chinook in pocket estuaries than other nearshore habitats.

 A four-year study published in 2013 by Beamer et al. reported that juvenile Chinook not only use the estuarine portions of the nearshore and estuaries, but will even move into the freshwater portion of small streams.
 Lund’s Gulch Creek was one of the 63 creeks sampled by Beamer et al. (2013) and juvenile Chinook were found in freshwater habitats during 75% of sampling events.
 This was the 9th highest presence rate among the 63 sites sampled.
-This is a very relevant finding for the proposed restoration as it documents that a portion of the juvenile Chinook who outmigrate from large rivers and estuaries, migrate into Puget Sound, then choose to move back into freshwater rearing habitats provided by non-natal coastal streams.
+This is a very relevant finding for the proposed restoration as it documents that a portion of the juvenile Chinook who out-migrate from large rivers and estuaries, migrate into Puget Sound, then choose to move back into freshwater rearing habitats provided by non-natal coastal streams.

 Describe the limiting factors, and limiting life stages (by fish species) that your project expects to address.